mictlah82/patterns/Readme.md

 Description and example of Singleton pattern.

 ### Factory
 Description and example of Factory pattern.
+For more details, refer to the [Factory Pattern Readme](./factory/Readme.md).

 ### Abstract Factory
 Description and example of Abstract Factory pattern.